 When students enter the Sixth Form they do so to build on their successes at GCSE, further developing those areas that they have shown are their strengths.
 With this in mind our curriculum is designed along three pathways, each designed to support students in achieving the best possible outcomes.
 All of our courses are Level 3 courses and offer progression routes to employment, further study or university.
-Any student who has not achieved both English and Maths will be required to work towards achieving this during their Sixth Form studies.
+Any student who has not achieved a grade 4 in both English and Maths will be required to work towards achieving this during their Sixth Form studies.
 This is required by the Department for Education.

 This pathway offers some of the most traditional academic subjects and is most suited to students who have gained six or more grades 9/8/7/6 at GCSE-including their chosen subjects.
 This is because the subjects within this pathway represent the greatest academic challenge to students.
 National data and school experience has shown us that those students who have an overall GCSE profile below a grade 6 are unlikely to be successful on these courses.
 We will consider on an individual basis those students whose profile does not exactly match with these criteria.